 — move to the toilet facilities if required.

 Where a disabled person or person with reduced mobility is assisted by an accompanying person, this person must, if requested, be allowed to provide the necessary assistance in the airport and with embarking and disembarking.

 Temporary replacement of damaged or lost mobility equipment, albeit not necessarily on a like‑for‑like basis.
-Ground handling of recognised assistance dogs, when relevant.
+Ground handling of recognized assistance dogs, when relevant.
 Communication of information needed to take flights in accessible formats.

-2. Where use of a recognised assistance dog is required, this shall be accommodated provided that notification of the same is made to the air carrier or its agent or the tour operator in accordance with applicable national rules covering the carriage of assistance dogs on board aircraft, where such rules exist.
+2. Where use of a recognized assistance dog is required, this shall be accommodated provided that notification of the same is made to the air carrier or its agent or the tour operator in accordance with applicable national rules covering the carriage of assistance dogs onboard aircraft, where such rules exist.

 3. If no notification is made in accordance with paragraph 1, the managing body shall make all reasonable efforts to provide the assistance specified in Annex I in such a way that the person concerned is able to take the flight for which he or she holds a reservation.